Molly Fish Fact and Information You Need to Know

 - They are omnivores that’s why they like flakes freeze or dried foods or live foods are more preferable for them

 - The molly fish is the tropical fish that’s why it is recommended to add little amount of salt in the water.
-If you are keeping 10-gallon tank you must add 2 teaspoons of salt into it which is very great for them.
+If you are keeping the 10-gallon tank, you must add two teaspoons of salt into it which is very significant for them.

-- It is cheap but very attractive tropical freshwater fish that is available in different color patterns like orange white diamond black and green.
+- It is cheap but beautiful tropical freshwater fish that is available in different color patterns like orange, white diamond black and green.